Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 All padding bits MUST be 0.

-## Compression {#Comp}
+## Decompression {#Decomp}

-SCHC C/D MUST concatenate FPort and LoRaWAN payload to retrieve the SCHC packet as per {{lorawan-schc-payload}}.
+SCHC C/D MUST concatenate FPort and LoRaWAN payload to retrieve the SCHC Packet as per {{lorawan-schc-payload}}.

 RuleIDs matching FPortUp and FPortDown are reserved for SCHC Fragmentation.

 ## Fragmentation {#Frag}

-The L2 word size used by LoRaWAN is 1 byte (8 bits).
+The L2 Word Size used by LoRaWAN is 1 byte (8 bits).
-The SCHC fragmentation over LoRaWAN uses the ACK-on-Error for uplink fragmentation and Ack-Always for downlink fragmentation.
+The SCHC fragmentation over LoRaWAN uses the ACK-on-Error mode for uplink fragmentation and Ack-Always mode for downlink fragmentation.
 A LoRaWAN end-device cannot support simultaneous interleaved fragmentation sessions in the same direction (uplink or downlink).
-This means that only a single fragmented IPv6 datagram may be transmitted and/or received by the end-device at a given moment.

 The fragmentation parameters are different for uplink and downlink fragmentation sessions and are successively described in the next sections.